badamiec3/Practical-Project-Readme/README.md

 * [Future Improvements](#future-improvements)
 * [Authors](#authors)

-## Brief
+## Aims
-The brief provided to us for this project sets the following out as its overall objective:
-"To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training."
+This project encapsulates the following concepts:
+* Continuous Integration
+* Containerisation
+* Configuration Management
+* Cloud Solutions
+* Infrastructure Management
+* Orchestration

+They are used to deploy a simple Flask application comprising of two services in a microservice architecture, and which was already provided, in a Continuous Intergation pipeline.

 In other words, I have been tasked with creating an application that utilises create, read, update and delete functions in order to function, such that I can demonstrate that I've learnt something over the last few weeks.